10 Marketing Automation Workflow Examples and Tips

 The user responds

 How does the user respond?
 Positively or negatively?
 Tailor your messages accordingly.
+Here are some examples.

-The user does not respond
+The user does not respond.

 • Send follow-up messages.